Investing

 How much should I keep in a savings account?

-Having some money set aside for a rainy day means you don’t need to sell investments if you need money when things go wrong, as this could affect the long-term growth of your investments and you don’t want to be withdrawing when markets are down.
+Having some money set aside for a rainy day means you aren’t forced to sell investments if you need money when things go wrong, which could affect the long-term growth of your investments – and result in taking a loss on your original investment if you are forced to withdraw when markets are down.

 A rule of thumb is that you should have between three to six months worth of living expenses saved for use in case of emergencies, medical expenses, home repairs, car repairs, fines, fees and other similar expenses.